schattenmann80/SimpleRestServerLib/README.md

 rsl_option_set_responce_function( RSL_RestServer *pS, RSL_ResponceFunction pRF, const char* pszUrl, const char* pszRequestMethod );
 ```
   * Request method can have this values: "GET", "POST", "HEAD", "PUT", "PATCH", "DELETE", "TRACE", "OPTIONS", "CONNECT"
-  * RSL_ResponceFunction is the function that's gets called, if a client request the specified url and with the specified request method.
+  * RSL_ResponceFunction is the function that's gets called, if a client request the specified url with the specified request method.
-  * The Function return a string thats gets send to the client, http header included.
+  * The RSL_ResponceFunction returns a string thats gets send to the client, http header must be included.
 It has the argumetns RSL_RestServer* and RSL_ClientRequest*

-    This is also optional, because you can't responce to every posible url.
-If a client request a url, that has not responce function set, a default, page not found, answer is send back.
+    If a client requests a url, that has no responce function set, a default, page not found, answer is send back.

-4. Call run function
+4. Call the run function
 ```
  rsl_run( RSL_RestServer \*pRestServer );
 ```